Former JOURNEY Singer STEVE PERRY Discusses Personal Loss In Music And Songs At POP CONFERENCE 2019 (Video)

 Check out a video of the discussion below.

 Last October, Perry released "Traces", his first album of new material in 20 years.
-He credited his late girlfriend, psychologist Kellie Nash, who died in October 2012, with helping him want to sing again; she'd made him promise he wouldn't go back into isolation when she passed.
+He credited his late girlfriend, psychologist Kellie Nash, who died more than six years ago, with helping him want to sing again; she'd made him promise he wouldn't go back into isolation when she passed.

 Perry dated Nash for nearly two years before she died in December 2012 after being diagnosed with breast cancer.
 He mourned for two years, and then began recording again.

 "When I had my profound loss with Kellie a few years back, being pulled into that moment deeper than I ever experienced before was a new place, to where everything that mattered, I thought, fell off," Perry said at Pop Conference 2019.
 "I sought professional help to really learn how to grieve, because I didn't know how."